edvaldoribeiro/API-REST-PHALCON-PHP/README.md

   `app/models/User.php`
   `app/models/Department.php`

-  DB example use for tests
+  DB example used for tests
   `/example.sql`

 5. Set the access configuration of your database in app/config/config.php